wilburforce83/bionic-epub-convertor/README.md

 ### Logging In

 Navigate to `http://localhost:3000/` and enter the credentials as defined in your `.env` file to access the authenticated sections of the application.
+If you didn't specify login details the default of `dys` and `password` will have been generated.

 ### Uploading EPUBs

 Files can be uploaded through the `/upload` route either via the provided web interface or programmatically using tools like `curl`.
+Or, simply drag and drop the Epub file into the uploads folder.

 ### Accessing EPUBs outside the web portal